 Medicare fraud and abuse is prohibited.
 Any concern should be reported to the unit supervisor, department director, Corporate Compliance Officer, or by utilizing the Corporate Compliance Hotline phone number located at multiple locations in the facility.
 Please note the signs designating the hotline number as you get oriented to the facility.

 Federal regulations require that all patients over the age of 18 be given the opportunity to formulate Advanced Directives.
 Patients can formulate or change their Advanced Directives at any time during their hospitalization.
 Social Services can provide information, patient assistance and guidance regarding this patient right.
 Copies of Advance Directives are pulled forward to the most current medical record.
 If a telephone order for “DNR” (Do Not Resuscitation) is obtained, two nurses must listen to and sign the order.
 Student nurses are not permitted to take or witness telephone orders.

 The spiritual needs of Summit Healthcare patients are met by offering clergy services as desired by the patient and family.
 Two non-denominational chapels are available.
 One is located adjacent to the patient tower near the elevators and the other outside the emergency room.
 A list of local clergy can be obtained by contacting the unit supervisor or Volunteer Services.

 Summit Healthcare recognizes the diverse cultural make-up of our local population, and seeks to accommodate each patient’s cultural needs.
 Please speak with your unit supervisor as needed for resources to help meet your patient’s needs.
 The Cyracom interpreter phone is available on each nursing unit to assist with translation needs.
-In addition, the organization keeps a list of employees who can interpret; this list is available on each nursing unit and in Human Resources.

 While Summit Healthcare recognizes that medication misadventures may occur, the following steps are taken to minimize the risk of error: